UPPMAX/UPPMAX-documentation/docs/cluster_guides/install.md

 ## Install software yourself

-- If not available on Bianca already (like Conda repositories) you may have to use the ``wharf`` to install your tools
-    - Alternatively let an Application Expert install the tool as a module.

-!!! note "Typical workflow for installation"

-    - **Download the source code or binary** (Linux on x86 and 64-bit) to Rackham first
-    - **Transfer** to the ``wharf``
-    - Then, either
-        - You can install in your home directory.
-            - This is handy for personal needs, low numbers of files (i.e. not Conda).
-         - Usually better to install in project directory.
-            - This way the project contains both data and software — good for reproducibility, collaboration, and everyone's general sanity.
-    - Binaries for Linux on x86 and 64-bit should be able to be run directly as it is, see the software specific installation documentation.
-    - or build from source, see next session.

 ### Build from source
 - To build from source use a **compiler module**
 - We have several compiler versions from GNU and INTEL